 If you are submitting a request from the reading room, please confirm the request with reading room staff.
 If you are submitting a request from another location, your request will be sent to our staff who will share the progress of the request in your Special Collections Research Account.
 For questions about reprographic orders, please email kislak@.upenn.edu.

 All reprographic requests are processed in the order they are received.
 Turnaround times vary based on page length, material format, and demand, but patrons can expect orders to be completed within three to five weeks.

+For orders over the free number of pages or images, the fees are $0.35 per PDF page or $1.00 per JPG/TIF image.
 Patrons will receive an invoice for each order.
-Before the order can be completed, patrons must approve the amount being charged and remit payment to the Reprographics Coordinator.
+Before the order can be completed, patrons must approve the amount being charged and remit payment.

 Patrons paying with the credit card of a tax-exempt institution will also need to send a copy of that institution's State Tax-Exempt Form for our records.

 The copyright law of the United States governs the making of photocopies or other reproductions of copyrighted material.
 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
 One of these specific conditions is that the photocopy or reproduction is not to be "used for any purpose other than private study, scholarship, or research."
-If a user makes a request for, or later uses, a photocopy or reproduction for purposes in excess of "fair use,"; that user may be liable for copyright infringement.
+If a user makes a request for, or later uses, a photocopy or reproduction for purposes in excess of "fair use"; that user may be liable for copyright infringement.
 The University of Pennsylvania reserves the right to refuse to accept a copying order if, in its judgment, fulfillment of the order would involve violation of copyright law.
-It is the responsibility of the patron to obtain permission from the copyright holder to publish reproductions of special collections materials from the Kislak Center or the Library at the Katz Center.
+It is the responsibility of the patron to obtain permission from the copyright holder to publish reproductions of special collections materials from the Kislak Center, the Library at the Katz Center, or University Archives.